RodeShreyas/Vehicle-Detection/README.md

 4. Deployment (Optional):
 Deploy the model as a web app or mobile app for real-world use.

-# Jetson Nano Compatibility
-➢ The power of modern AI is now available for makers, learners, and embedded developers everywhere.

-➢ NVIDIA® Jetson Nano™ Developer Kit is a small, powerful computer that lets you run multiple neural networks in parallel for applications like image classification, object detection, segmentation, and speech processing.
-All in an easy-to-use platform that runs in as little as 5 watts.

-➢ Hence due to ease of process as well as reduced cost of implementation we have used Jetson nano for model detection and training.

-➢ NVIDIA JetPack SDK is the most comprehensive solution for building end-to-end accelerated AI applications.
-All Jetson modules and developer kits are supported by JetPack SDK.

-➢ In our model we have used JetPack version 4.6 which is the latest production release and supports all Jetson modules.

 # Methodology
 The Car and Truck detection system is a program that focuses on implementing real time Car and Truck detection.